Object Melange cargo pants

 Trousers with patch pockets have emancipated themselves from military and workwear.
 The mix of practical and nostalgic makes them a big fashion favourite right now.

 Pants had their first fashionable awakening in the late 1990s and early 2000s.
-Back then, they were popularised by R&B and pop icons like Aaliyah, Ciara or JLo in music videos, on concert stages and red carpets - very much in combination with tight crop tops.
-However, when the second half of the noughties was increasingly perceived as trashy instead of cool, cargo pants also gradually fell into disrepute.
-In the following decade, they were mainly used in combination with a screwdriver, when climbing the Säntis or as part of the retired tourist look. >.
-But in recent years, cargo pants have reinvented themselves.
-While they were traditionally made of thick, robust cotton and the functional character was in the foreground, today there is more room for interpretation and even greater textile diversity.
-They are still functional - it's just that this is no longer immediately recognisable.
-This makes the trend piece more versatile than ever: top model Gigi Hadid wears Cargos for an afternoon in the park with her little one, former First Lady Michelle Obama presents her new book on big stages in them.
-Cargos now come in a variety of silhouettes, colours and materials, such as leather, faux-fur, denim, organza and silk.
+Back then, they were popularised by R&B and pop icons such as Aaliyah, Ciara and JLo in music videos, on concert stages and red carpets - often in combination with tight crop tops.
+However, when the second half of the noughties was increasingly perceived as trashy instead of cool, cargo trousers gradually fell into disrepute.
+In the decade that followed, they were mainly worn in combination with a screwdriver, when climbing the Säntis or as part of the retired tourist look.

 From the women's range: